Chenart/js-deep-dive/events.md

 </button>
 ```

 However, avoid the following common pitfall where we accidentally call the function within the component prop.
+When we do this, the function will execute upon component render, not hardware interrupt.
 Remember -- we want to <b>pass in</b> the function to the prop not call it.
 ```javascript
 // Bad: Event handler triggers when the component renders, because we're calling the function in the prop.
 // This looks similar to the HTML event handler, except we use 'onClick' instead of 'onclick'.